 Hotmail can fail in synchronization for many different reasons, and the lack of synchronization can manifest itself in several ways.
-User may not have all users messages, user may not be sending an email, user may receive an "unsynchronized account" error message, or the application itself may be slow.
-In any of these cases, user can try several steps to make things work again.
+Users may not have all users' messages, a user may not be sending an email, the user may receive an "unsynchronized account" error message, or the application itself may be slow.
+In any of these cases, the user can try several steps to make things work again.

 If the user logs into Hotmail with a web browser and Hotmail not working for the user, there are some things that the user should try to make things work again and run again.
 First, the user wants to make sure that users are using a compatible web browser.
 The user can find a list of compatible web browsers on the Microsoft help center website.